Visa requirements for Monégasque citizens

 Visa requirements for Monégasque citizens are administrative entry restrictions by the authorities of other states placed on citizens of Monaco.
-As of 13 April 2021, Monégasque citizens had visa-free or visa on arrival access to 175 countries and territories, ranking the Monégasque passport 14th overall (tied with Chile) in terms of travel freedom according to the Henley Passport Index, making it the highest ranking passport of any European country not belonging to either the European Union or EFTA.
+As of 2025, Monégasque citizens have visa-free or visa on arrival access to 176 countries and territories, ranking the Monégasque passport 14th overall in terms of travel freedom according to the Henley Passport Index, making it the highest ranking passport of any European country not belonging to either the European Union or EFTA.